stylus/stylus/README.md

 Yep, that's right, you can write `:ID` instead of a full link to your post, and you'll get what you expect here.

-Only blog posts could be linked like this ATM, but there is a chance pages could be linked this way later.
+Only blog posts could be linked like this atm, but there is a chance pages could be linked this way later.

 ### Smart quotes

-A small aesthetic touch to your links: a lot of designers say that quote symbols inside of links look like shit when underlined, so I added this little feature.
-Write your quoted links like this:
+A small aesthetic touch to your links: a lot of designers say that quote symbols inside of links look bad when underlined, so I added this little feature.
+Write your quoted links like this (with quotes outside of link text):

 ```
 Hey, “[Quoted link!](…)”
 ```

-And you'd get it in a code like this:
+And you'll get it in a code like this:

 ``` HTML
 <a href="…" style="text-decoration:none">“<span style="text-decoration: underline">Quoted link!</span>”</a>